zpoint/CPython-Internals/BasicObject/long/long.md

 ## little endian and big endian

-notice, because the **digit** is the smallest unit in the CPython abstract level, order between bytes inside a single ob_digit are represent in most-important-bit-in-the-left-most order(big-endian order)
+notice, because the **digit** is the smallest unit in the CPython abstract level, The order between bytes inside a single ob_digit is the same as your machine order(mine is little endian)

-order between **digit** in the **ob_digit** array are represent in most-important-digit-in-the-right-most order(little endian order)
+Order between **digit** in the **ob_digit** array are represent as most-important-digit-in-the-right-most order(little endian order)

 we can have a better understanding with the integer value -262143